Exploration licence application kit

 This kit will assist you in applying for an exploration licence, which can be done via the RRAM Portal.
 If for any reason you cannot access RRAM, applications can be submitted using the exploration licence application form (WORD - 97.2 KB) which sets out the requirements of Schedule 1 of the MRSDMIR.

-- Answer each question in order, following the instructions in this booklet.
+Answer each question, following the instructions on this page.

-- If you are not using the RRAM Business Portal, sign the application, include all attachments, and submit it to:
+If you are not using the RRAM Portal, sign the application, include all attachments, and submit it to: